Sharan-Ravula/sql-dwh-project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
+├── docs/                               # Project documentation and architecture details │   ├── etl.png                      # Draw.io file shows all different techniquies and methods of ETL
-│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture with pdf
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio                 # Draw.io file for the data flow diagram
+│   ├── data_flow.drawio                 # Draw.io file for the data flow diagram with pdf
+│   ├── data_layers.pdf                 # Understanding the Medallion Architecture (Bronze, Silver, Gold)
-│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+│   ├── data_models.drawio              # Draw.io file for data models (star schema) with pdf (left)
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-├── tests/                              # Test scripts and quality files │
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── silver/                         # Scripts for cleaning, transforming data and quality checks │   ├── gold/                           # Scripts for creating analytical models and quality checks │   ├── init_database.sql               # to initialize the database, with commands │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+└── LICENSE                             # License information for the repository
 ```

 ---